FoxLisk/alttp-notes/all bosses no eg/route.md

+# OBSOLETE

+This route was great while it lasted, but it is not the best known current route for runs.
+The glitch info in here may still be useful, though.

+---

 AD route thru kiki skip/pod reload

 (this means: lonk, OW EG out, do eastern first (FAWT or citrus), DMA to mirror, kiki skip, open the first door and reload the dungeon)